 Regular and punctual attendance is fundamental to success at school.
 Students should always be in class, on time, unless there is a justifiable reason for absence.
 Occasionally, students must miss classes for unavoidable reasons such as illness or emergencies.
-If a student is to be absent from school, a parent must contact the school by telephone as soon as possible to advise the school of the absence.
+If a student is to be absent from school, a parent or guardian must contact the school by email or telephone as soon as possible to advise the school of the absence.
 The teachers of that student will be informed of the excused absence.

 It is recommended that medical, dental and other appointments be made outside of school time.
 Students who request dismissal for an appointment must present a written note to their teacher excusing their absence, then present the note again at the office to the receptionist in order to sign out.
 When returning from the appointment students must sign in at the office.